Nimdy/SELKS-Install-from-source/readme.md

 - Coffee.... lots of coffee

- Add current user is in sudo group
+ Add current user is in sudo group if not running dangerously in root ^_- =
-=

 -  usermod -aG sudo username